ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 ![](Case_Study1_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

 In conclusion we recognize there are an immensely diverse versions of beers, styles, and alcohol content.
 We also understand that different areas of the country are accustomed to higher and lower alcohol content and more or less bitter brews.
 This could be attributed to raw ingredient availability or even cultural differences.
 If there was a recommendation on available breweries it would be likely you would find one in the Colorado region since they have the largest amount of breweries and most diverse brewing styles across the nation.
-It would be the most convenient in its locality to large shipping lanes that traverse the country with may large shipping companies already established.
+It would be the most convenient in its locality to large shipping lanes that traverse the country with many large shipping companies already established.
 However, the large caveat in purchasing a brewery in Colorado puts you into a market saturated by your largest competitor Miller/Coors.